 Methods of Payment

-Accounts are due to settlement at the end of each consultation, the discharge of your pet, or upon collection of foods and drugs.
+Accounts are due for settlement at the end of each consultation, the discharge of your pet, or upon collection of foods and drugs.
 You may settle your account using cash, card or bank transfer.
 American Express cards are not accepted.
 Cheques are also accepted.

 Inability to Pay

 We are legally obliged to provide 24 hours of emergency treatment to an animal.

 In an emergency situation with your pet, if for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with our Practice Manager or Director of the practice.
 Please see Methods of Payment above.
 In all cases, a swipe of your credit or debit card will be required, before payment terms may be agreed.

 Dispensing of Medicines